User Manual

 At the top of the screen, when you start a presentation, you will find a white timer.
 The timer is here to help you keep track of your time during your slideshow, or to show you the time directly.

 The “timer” will automatically start when you tap on one of the arrow buttons for the first time.
-This will show you how much time has passed.
+To end the timer, simply leave the ‘presentation mode’.

 You can pause the timer by gently tapping on the white part of it once with your finger or your pen.
 The time will stop and will turn red.